glific/glific-frontend/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+Run `HOST=glific.test yarn start` if you are using host configuration.

 ### `yarn test`